d29parkar/Mini-LLM-from-Scratch/README.md

 **BERTScore F1:** 0.662
 **Sentence Similarity:** 0.566

+The generated texts from the model are not highly coherent, but they do maintain some structure and loosely relate to specific topics.

 ## Conclusion

 In this project, I successfully implemented a minimal-size language model from scratch, leveraging a large Wikipedia dataset for training.
 Through careful tokenization and model architecture design, the model achieved a respectable perplexity score, which indicates its ability to understand and predict text patterns effectively.
 I employed various sampling techniques, such as Top-P and Top-K, to generate coherent and contextually relevant text, demonstrating the model’s potential for real-world applications.

-The architecture and training pipeline designed can be further improved by fine-tuning on more relevant datasets and increasing model complexity.
+While the generated text isn't flawless, the model's performance is entirely reasonable given the constraints of training a minimal-size language model.
+The coherence of the generated text is in line with the model's design, the diversity of the dataset, and the computational resources available.
+Future improvements, such as fine-tuning with more specific datasets or expanding the model's architecture, could enhance performance further, but as of now, the model meets the expectations set by its original design.

 ### 1. **Training and Evaluation Notebook (`training-redblock-gpt.ipynb`):**
    - The model uses **Keras 3.0** and **Keras-Hub** for building and training a transformer-based language model.